Stage Four Lung Cancer: What To Ask Your Doctor

 - How aggressively should we treat my cancer?

-- Is there a clinical trial that could be relevant for me?
+- Are there clinical trials which might be relevant for me?

 In the past, chemotherapy–which attempts to kill all fast-growing cells in the body–was considered the treatment standard for stage four lung cancer, but treatment methodologies are changing.
 These advances involve testing your cancer for the presence of genetic mutations, or molecular features, which might be targets for relatively new medications.
 For some people, these medications are extending life in remarkable ways.